Making and sharing art

 "My creative journey, like my approach to printmaking, has had some curious transmutations.
 It began with photography in the 1970s, when it was still done with silver and light (but in the dark).
 It’s gone on to include sifting through earth and time as an archaeologist; many years of working with wood in all its forms, from house framing to hand-carved furniture; and then working with living trees and ecosystems as a practitioner of ecological restoration.
 Now it’s circled back to visual art, still with a connection to wood - and trees - through woodcut printmaking.
 It’s also come to include making other artists’ work available to the community, in Bath, and wherever our visitors may come from"

-Artist Logan Howard is the most recent addition to the Green Lion, joining in 2018.
-She is an aspiring Illustrator, attending the Maine College of Art.
+Logan Howard is an aspiring Illustrator, attending the Maine College of Art.

 "I was born in the Chicago area, and we lived north of the city in what was still “country”.
 This was a formative time and place for me as I began my outdoor explorations of nature, often on horseback.

-It was not until 1975 when I moved to Maine that I began thinking of myself as an artist.
+Though I worked as a graphic artist, it was not until 1975 when I moved to Maine that I began thinking of myself as an artist.
 My father, along with books and art galleries, were some of my earliest teachers, but the person who was the single biggest inspiration to me was a painter from Montreal named Bruce Le Dain.
 Coming from a similar tradition of graphic arts, he had made the leap to supporting himself and his family through painting.
-He lived ART, working in the plein air tradition, and painting the maritime provinces and the coast of Maine.